 Step 3: Right-click on the SteamMover executable file and then click Run as administrator option to launch the program with admin privileges.

 Step 4: Upon launching SteamMover, it will not list all installed programs.
-Under Steam apps common folder section, click the small button labelled … and then browse to Program files folder containing your installed programs.
-If you are running 64-bit type of Windows 10, the program that you want to move might be located under Program Files (x86) folder.
+Under Steam apps common folder section, click the small three dots button and then browse to Program files folder containing your installed programs.
+If you are running a 64-bit type of Windows 10, the program that you want to move might be located under Program Files (x86) folder.

 Step 5: From the list, select the program that you want to move, click the dotted button under Alternative folder to select the new location where you want to move the program to and finally, click the large right-arrow button located at the bottom of the program to begin moving the program.